495-Labs-Projects/Vue_Chore_Tracker/README.md

 	```
 	and then `bundle install`.
 Make sure the gems installed without any issues!

-3. In your `app/assets/javascrips/application.js` file, add the following line:
+3. In your `app/assets/javascripts/application.js` file, add the following line:
 	```js
 	//= require vue
 	```

-4. Run `rails server` and check to see Chore Tracker is running properly in your browser.
+4. Run `rails db:migrate` and then `rails server` and check to see Chore Tracker is running properly in your browser.
 Also check the javascript console in the browser and make sure there are no errors.
 Ask a TA if you are not sure how to open the javascript console in your browser.

 5. If you are using Google Chrome and have not done so, consider installing the [Vue.JS DevTools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en), as it allows for properly checking components and their state, in real-time.